Inahi no Mikoto: Connections to Korea

 "He is from the kingdom of Silla.
 A ruler.
 Inahi no Mikoto is the ancestor to the kings of Silla."

 The authenticity of the claim is considered vague and obscure as the record does not specify a name or a dynasty of which the Japanese god became the ancestor to the kings of Silla.
-However, it is quite likely that the book is alluding to Silla kings who were indeed of Japanese descent such as Talhae of Silla (though the claim is sometimes disputed) and the child of Heulhae of Silla, a king who married a Japanese individual.
+However, it is quite likely that the book is alluding to Silla kings who were indeed of Japanese descent such as Talhae of Silla (though the claim is sometimes disputed) and the grandchild of Heulhae of Silla, who was born from the daughter of Heulhae and the prince of Japan (believed to be the son of Ugayafukiaezu) in 312 CE.
+Interestingly, it is said that Inahi no Mikoto was one of the four sons of Ugayafukiaezu, and with the claim stating that Inahi was the ancestor to the kings of Silla, it can be speculated that Heulhae's grandson was Inahi no Mikoto's child.
 However, these are historical sources found only in Korea and not in Japan.
+Moreover, Heulhae's line (the Gyeongju Seok clan) ended with his successor, Naemul of Silla, who was a Gyeongju Kim clan, which makes the claim of the ownership of the kings of Silla after Heulhae questionable as they descended from different families.

 Due to the lack of historical evidence found in Japan, modern Japanese scholars began cross-referencing other sources that may act as a bridge to the claim found in the Shinsen Shōjiroku.
 According to historian Takehiko Furuta, a legendary Japanese sword called "Ame no Habakiri (天羽々斬; あめのはばきり)" had an alternate name called "Orochi no Karasahi (蛇之韓鋤; をろちのからさひ)"; he posited that "Karasahi (韓鋤)" was most likely a loanword from Korean as "Kara (韓)" meant "Korea" and "hi (鋤)" meant "to cut", deriving from the native Korean verb "bi- (비-); be- (베-)" which also means "to cut".
 Similar observation was made by Furuta on the name "Masahi (馬射戲; まさひ)", a traditional Japanese horse-riding archery event that has roots in the kingdom of Goguryeo, pointing out that the "hi" found in "Masahi" shares the same sentiment found in "Karasahi".

 The kingdom of Goguryeo's founder, Dongmyeong's story was compared with the story found in the Japanese mythology surrounding Inahi no Mikoto by the historian and mythologist, Shōei Mishina.
 Mishina posited that King Dongmyeong's founding story aligned closely with Inahi no Mikoto's own background; that due to the stories surrounding Inahi no Mikoto and Korea (Silla and Goguryeo) were very similar in nature, he stated that the two were clearly related.
 His argument was incorporated into the Nissen dōsoron.